-Note: It is assumed that the service provider's account update process has been completed and shows only the applications critical to MTA operation.
+MTA Endpoint services are disabled using SNMP Sets to the MTA.
+In this scenario, subscriber's voice communications service is disabled from one of the MTA endpoints.
+This example assumes the service provider's account update process has been completed and shows only the applications critical to MTA operation.